Experience Finland’s leading solar power event

 With 10 years of experience in energy growth companies, Lotta now works with accelerating flexibility in a wide range of technologies and services in Fortum.

 The business case for BESS has been rapidly changing in the past years.
 In Solar 2026, Lotta explores some of the ways BESS can add value to new assets.
+She will describe the synergies BESS has with different types of assets and how that affects the value creation strategies of the BESS.

 Riku has been analysing the Nordic power market since 2012.
 He has previously worked in various power sector roles in Tampereen Sähkölaitos, SKM Market Predictor and Fortum before joining Axpo in March 2023.
 He is currently responsible for fundamental analysis of Nordic and UK power markets in Axpo headquarters in Switzerland.